A kinder, more effective path than boot camps

 Rethinking the teen boot camp approach

 Feeling hopeless about your troubled teen?
 You’re likely exploring every option, even teen boot camps in Phoenix.
-But are boot camps truly the most effective path to lasting healing?
+But are boot camps an effective path to lasting healing?

-Before you decide, learn why Avery’s House offers a more compassionate and effective approach to helping teens with severe behavioral health problems.
+Before you decide, learn how the more compassionate and effective approach of Avery’s House helps teens with severe behavioral health problems.

 How effective are teen boot camp programs?

-Research suggests the answer is concerning.
-A 2010 review study found that teen boot camps are often ineffective at reducing long-term behavioral problems and can even worsen a teen’s underlying mental health condition.
-Their rigid, military-style discipline focuses on surface behavior control, not the deeper emotional and psychological issues driving your teen’s struggles.
+Research is concerning.
+A 2010 review found that teen boot camps are often ineffective at reducing long-term behavioral problems and can even worsen a teen’s underlying mental health issues.
+Their rigid, military-style discipline focuses on surface behavior control, not the deeper emotional and psychological issues driving a teen’s struggles.

 Why don’t traditional boot camps solve a troubled teen’s problems?

-Traditional juvenile boot camps aim to eliminate rebellious behavior and build respect for authority through discipline, unquestioning obedience, aggressive confrontations, and rigid structure.
+Traditional juvenile boot camps aim to reduce rebellious behavior and build respect for authority through discipline, unquestioning obedience, aggressive confrontations, and rigid routines.

-While this approach may work for some teens who need strict structure or are engaging in minor delinquent behavior, it is often ineffective for teens with severe mental health challenges.
+While this approach may work for some teens, it is often ineffective for those with severe mental health challenges.

-A main criticism of teen boot camps is that they ignore the root psychological and emotional causes of problematic behavior, which makes them less effective at treating teens with complex mental health struggles, such as depression, anxiety, bipolar disorder, and oppositional-defiant disorder.
+A main criticism of teen boot camps is that they ignore root causes of problematic behavior, making them ineffective at treating teens with complex mental health struggles, such as depression, anxiety, bipolar disorder, and oppositional-defiant disorder.

-Need help for a teen hear Phoenix.
+Need help for a teen near Phoenix?
 Call today!

 phone-icon (855) 506-1906